 The three following subsections below describe at a high level each group of external interfaces and how each of the external services are used by MAHIX.
 This grouping does not represent how the services are architected within MAHIX but simply an organizational mechanism used within this document.
 More detailed interface information for each service can be found in their corresponding Interface Communications Document (ICD) which is referenced at the end of each introductory service description below.

-A summary of external interface document is available on MassForge here.

 Performing eligibility (program determination) is a complex undertaking and many systems are queried to gather validation material as part of the application intake and subsequent PD processing.
 Below is a block diagram showing in more detail the Eligibility Services components: